apache/mxnet/contrib/clojure-package/examples/bert/README.md

 python static_finetune_squad.py --optimizer adam --accumulate 2 --batch_size 6 --lr 3e-5 --epochs 2 --gpu 0 --export

 ```
-This script will generate `json` and `param` fles that are the standard MXNet model files.
+This script will generate `json` and `param` files that are the standard MXNet model files.
 By default, this model are using `bert_12_768_12` model with extra layers for QA jobs.

 After that, to be able to use it in Java, we need to export the dictionary from the script to parse the text